-Overall gross profit of the Group increased by approximately RMB40.9 million, or approximately 13.9% from approximately RMB295.3 million in 2022 to approximately RMB336.2 million in 2023.
+Overall gross profit of the Group increased by approximately RMB13.4 million, or approximately 4.0% from approximately RMB336.2 million in 2023 to approximately RMB349.6 million in 2024.
 The increase in gross profit was primarily attributable to the economies of scale brought by the expansion of the Group's business.
-Overall gross profit margin of the Group decreased from approximately 28.4% in 2022 to approximately 25.6% in 2023.
-Such decrease was primarily attributable to: (i) an increase in staff costs resulted from business expansion and acquisition of subsidiaries; (ii) newly acquired subsidiaries with lower gross profit margin in the segment of property management services; and (iii) an increase in the cost of repairs and maintenances of certain older facilities in the residential communities.
+Overall gross profit margin of the Group remained basically the same as that of approximately 25.6% in 2023.

-Gross profit for the Group's property management services increased by approximately RMB30.7 million, or approximately 16.4% from approximately RMB187.7 million in 2022 to approximately RMB218.4 million in 2023.
+Gross profit for the Group's property management services increased by approximately RMB20.4 million, or approximately 9.3% from approximately RMB218.4 million in 2023 to approximately RMB238.8 million in 2024.
 The increase of gross profit is primarily attributable to an increase in total GFA under management as a result of the Group's intensified market expansion efforts to acquire new property service projects.
-Gross profit margin decreased from approximately 24.1% in 2022 to approximately 22.1% in 2023 as a result of an increase in staff cost resulted from business expansion and acquisition of subsidiaries and the impact of lower gross profit margin on newly acquired subsidiaries.
+Gross profit margin of property management services increased slightly from approximately 22.1% in 2023 to approximately 22.2% in 2024, which remained consistent.

-Gross profit for the Group's community value-added services increased by approximately RMB19.0 million, or approximately 23.8% from approximately RMB79.7 million in 2022 to approximately RMB98.7 million in 2023.
-The increase was mainly due to an increase of revenue such as home-living and other services, leasing of car parking spaces and leasing of common facilities etc., which due to the increase in the total GFA under management and the efforts of the Group actively developed and enriched community value-added services categories.
-Gross profit margin decreased from approximately 45.2% in 2022 to approximately 38.9% in 2023 resulted from the increase in costs incurred for repairs and maintenances of those parking facilities and installation of high-tech equipment in the residential communities.
+Gross profit for the Group's community value-added services increased by approximately RMB6.4 million, or approximately 6.5% from approximately RMB98.7 million in 2023 to approximately RMB105.1 million in 2024, gross profit margin of community value-added services increased from approximately 38.9% in 2023 to approximately 40.7% in 2024.
+The increase in gross profit and gross profit margin was mainly due to an increase of revenue such as home-living and other services, which due to the efforts of the Group actively developed and enriched community value-added services categories.

-Gross profit of value-added services to non-property owners of the Group decreased by approximately RMB8.7 million, or approximately 31.4% from approximately RMB27.9 million in 2022 to approximately RMB19.2 million in 2023.
-Such changes were attributable to a decrease of sales assistance services provided to Hevol Real Estate Group and other property developers resulting from impact of real estate market in the PRC.
-Gross profit margin decreased from approximately 32.7% in 2022 to approximately 26.5% in 2023, which was mainly attributable to an increase in staff costs resulting from an increasing salary and decrease of revenue from sales site services and ancillary property management services with relatively higher gross profit margin.
+Gross profit of value-added services to non-property owners of the Group decreased by approximately RMB13.4 million, or approximately 69.8% from approximately RMB19.2 million in 2023 to approximately RMB5.8 million in 2024.
+The decrease in gross profit was attributable to a decrease of sales assistance services and ancillary property management services provided to Hevol Real Estate Group and other property developers resulting from impact of real estate market in the PRC.
+Gross profit margin of value-added services to non-property owners decreased from approximately 26.5% in 2023 to approximately 19.8% in 2024, which was mainly attributable to a decrease of revenue from sales site services and ancillary property management services provided to revenue from sales site services and ancillary property management services of revenue from sales site services and ancillary property management services with relatively higher gross profit margin.